jsalinasf/cheat_sheets/kubernetesCommands.md

 ### Create LimitRange

-LimitRange are assiogned to assign defaults to namespaces
+LimitRange are used to assign default Requests and Limits for a namespace

+First you need to create a namespace, then create a LimitRange object template

 To create a LimitRange, use the following template: